 Another booth to check out if you are lucky enough to be at Art Basel right now is the Jonathan LeVine setup at SCOPE.
 Japanese sculptor Haroshi has contributed three pairs of transparent shoes, fitted with feet sculpted from skateboards, a signature touch.
 Others who will be showing include Alex Gross, Brett Amory, Dylan Egon, Faile, Henrik Uldalen, How & Nosm, Jim Houser, Jordan Nickel (Pose), Marco Mazzoni, Natalia Fabia, Nicoletta Ceccoli, REVOK, Sit, Souther Salazar, Tara McPherson, Victor Castillo and Shepard Fairey.
 Discuss Art Basel […]

-Sculptor Haroshi, known for his work with skateboards as his raw material, recently was asked to create the trophy for The Battle of the Berrics V. The finals, which went down this weekend, for the competition held at The Berrics, an indoor skatepark owned by professional skateboarders Steve Berra and Eric Koston will determine the winner of this double middle finger salute.
+Sculptor Haroshi, known for his work with skateboards as his raw material, recently was asked to create the trophy for The Battle At The Berrics V. The finals, which went down this weekend, for the competition held at The Berrics, an indoor skatepark owned by professional skateboarders Steve Berra and Eric Koston will determine the winner of this double middle finger salute.
 Look for more from Haroshi at the Jonathan LeVine booth when Art Basel Week – Switzerland starts next week.
 Discuss Haroshi here.